Learning the Crystal Structure Genome for Property Classification: Methodology

-For each material, we first construct its conventional standard cell using the DFT-relaxed crystal structure reported by the Materials Project (\autoref{fig:fig1}b) \footnote{A primitive standard cell can also be used with comparable performance, however, we report results using the conventional cell because it is easier for symmetry analysis from a human perspective}, and then simulate its 3D XRD pattern using Cu\,K$_\alpha$ radiation ($\lambda=1.5406$\,\AA).
-Under our kinematic approximation only reciprocal $h\,k\,l$ lattice points within the limiting sphere of radius $4\pi /\lambda$ exhibit finite diffraction intensity while the intensity in the remainder of momentum space is strictly zero (\autoref{fig:fig1}c).
-The initially features for each material then comprise a set of $\{[h_i, k_i, l_i, I_i] \mid i \in [1, \mathcal{N}]\}$ diffraction points, where $\mathcal{N}$ is the total number of points within the limiting sphere.
-Since the shape and size of the reciprocal lattice vary from material to material, as they are dependent on the crystalline symmetry and real space lattice constants, each compound exhibits a unique diffraction point ($\mathbf{g}_{hkl}$) density, configuration of these points within the limiting sphere, and intensity values for these points.
-Therefore, we further convert the $h\,k\,l\,$ indices of the diffraction pattern to Cartesian coordinates using the reciprocal lattice vectors.
-We also take the natural log of the intensity values, $\log(1+I)$, to bring all features to a similar scale.
+Then, we simulate its 3D XRD pattern using Cu\,K$_\alpha$ radiation ($\lambda=1.5418$\,\AA).
+Under our kinematic approximation, only reciprocal lattice points ($h\,k\,l$) within the limiting sphere of radius $4\pi /\lambda$ exhibit finite diffraction intensity while the intensity in the remainder of momentum space is strictly zero (\autoref{fig:fig1}c).
+The initial features for each material then comprise a set of $\{[h_i, k_i, l_i, I_i] \mid i \in [1, n]\}$ diffraction points, where $n$ is the total number of points within the limiting sphere.
+Since the shape and size of the reciprocal lattice vary from material to material, as they are dependent on the crystalline symmetry and real space lattice constants, each compound exhibits unique (1) diffraction point ($\mathbf{g}_{hkl}$) density, (2) configuration of these points within the limiting sphere, and (3) intensity values of these points.
+In other words, using ($h\,k\,l\,$) indices alone may not be a good descriptor for structures across different crystal systems; the ordering of basis vectors can be defined arbitrarily.
+(One could permute randomly the three reciprocal basis vectors, which leads to a different ($h\,k\,l\,$) indexing, yet the underlying crystal remains invariant.)
+Therefore, we further convert the ($h\,k\,l\,$) indices of each diffraction pattern to Cartesian coordinates using the reciprocal lattice vectors.
+The locations of diffraction points are thus described explicitly within the reciprocal space.
+We also take the natural log of the intensity values, $\ln(I+10^{-6})$, and normalize them to bring all features to a similar scale (i.e., within [0, 1]).
+Implementation details are available in \Autoref{sec:derivations}.